Squwid/bytegolf/README.md

 My current idea is to create a simple web app that players can clone and compile locally, and host a LAN server.
 The LAN server the user runs on their local machine will use an AWS Lambda that I will setup to deal with a global leaderboard system as well as the code compiler using DynamoDB and S3.
 Different langauges can give players more points because they aren't the best programming language Bash.

 ![Design](https://i.imgur.com/SVmaRN6.jpg "Design")

-## Calender

-### Days

-* 6.30.2018 Day 1 I guess, I bought the byte.golf domain so ill probably do something with that at a later point.
-Also started the html/css design and I think it matches the style.
-I hate css alot so my site might not look good on bigger screens so you probably have to reduce the window size